Space-time fractional equations and the related stable processes at random time: Multidimensional Gauss-Laplace distributions and infinite compositions

 In view of \eqref{kappaunmezzo} it is also easy to show that the distribution \eqref{density39} coincides for $n=1$ with the classical Gauss-Laplace distribution.
 We have that for $n=1$ \eqref{density39} becomes

-Furthermore, for $\lambda_1 = 1$, $\lambda_2 = 2\lambda$, $\lambda >0$ and $\lambda_j = 0$ for $j = 3, \cdots, m$, we note that \eqref{nugualea1} coincides with formula (3.18) of \citet{orsann}. \end{os} \begin{os} \normalfont By considering the iterated random walk
+Furthermore, for $\lambda_1 = 1$, $\lambda_2 = 2\lambda$, $\lambda >0$ and $\lambda_j = 0$ for $j = 3, \cdots, m$, we note that \eqref{nugualea1} coincides with formula (3.18) of \cite{orsann}. \end{os} \begin{os} \normalfont By considering the iterated random walk

-with $S_j$, $j = 1, \cdots, n$, independent random walks, \citet{turbo} has shown that for $n \to \infty$, $Y_n(k)$ converges to a stationary r.v. (independent from $k$) which possesses Gauss-Laplace distribution, in accord with result \eqref{density39} of the present work and with (3.12) of \citet{orsann}. \end{os}
+with $S_j$, $j = 1, \cdots, n$, independent random walks, \cite{turbo} has shown that for $n \to \infty$, $Y_n(k)$ converges to a stationary r.v. (independent from $k$) which possesses Gauss-Laplace distribution, in agreement with result \eqref{density39} of the present work and with (3.12) of \cite{orsann}. \end{os}